friebetill/obsidian-file-diff/README.md

 2. Install the plugin
 3. Enable the plugin

+## FAQ

+1. How do I adjust the colors?

+   Adjust the colors by following [these instructions](https://github.com/friebetill/obsidian-file-diff/issues/1#issuecomment-1425157959).

 ## Contributing

 If you have any issues or suggestions, please open an issue on the repository.